Indo-Sri Lankan Accord: Peace accord

-Among the salient points of the agreement, the Sri Lankan Government made a number of concessions to Tamil demands, which included Colombo devolution of power to the provinces, merger (subject to later referendum) of the northern and eastern provinces, and official status for the Tamil language.
-More immediately, Operation Liberation — the successful, ongoing anti-insurgent operation by Sri Lankan forces in the Northern peninsula — was ended.
-Sri Lankan troops were to withdraw to their barracks in the north, the Tamil rebels were to disarm.India agreed to end support for the Tamil separatist movement and recognise the unity of Sri Lanka.
-The Indo-Sri Lanka Accord also underlined the commitment of Indian military assistance on which the IPKF came to be inducted into Sri Lanka.
+Among the salient points of the agreement, the Sri Lankan Government made a number of concessions to Tamil demands, which included devolution of power to the provinces, merger (subject to later referendum) of the Northern and Eastern provinces, and official status for the Tamil language.
+More immediately, Operation Liberation was ended.
+Sri Lankan troops were to withdraw to their barracks in the north, the Tamil rebels were to disarm.
+India agreed to end support for the Tamil separatist movement and recognise the territorial unity of Sri Lanka.
+The Accord also underlined the commitment of Indian military assistance on which the IPKF came to be inducted into Sri Lanka.

-In 1990, India withdrew the last of its forces from Sri Lanka, and fighting between the LTTE and the government resumed.

-In January 1995, the Sri Lankan Government and the LTTE agreed to a ceasefire as a preliminary step in a government-initiated plan for peace negotiations.
-After 3 months, however, the LTTE unilaterally resumed hostilities.

-The government of Sri Lanka then adopted a policy of military engagement with the Tigers, with government forces liberating Jaffna from LTTE control by mid-1996 and moving against LTTE positions in the northern part of the country called the Vanni.
-An LTTE counteroffensive, begun in October 1999, reversed most government gains; and by May 2000, threatened government forces in Jaffna.
-Heavy fighting continued into 2001.

 Reaction

-On the eve of the signing of the Indo-Sri Lanka Accord, Rajiv Gandhi was assaulted by Leading Rate Vijitha Rohana at the Guard of Honour held for Gandhi in what seemed an attempted assassination.
+On the eve of the signing of the Indo-Sri Lankan Accord, Rajiv Gandhi was assaulted by Leading Rate Vijitha Rohana at the Guard of Honour held for Gandhi in what seemed an attempted assassination.
 Four years later, in 1991, Rajiv Gandhi was assassinated by a LTTE suicide bomber.
 This radically reduced support for the LTTE within India.
-In 2009, 19 years after his assassination, the Sri Lankan army mounted a major military offensive in the north and eradicated the LTTE.
+In 2009, 19 years after his assassination, the Sri Lankan army mounted a major military offensive in the north and defeated the LTTE at cost of thousands of Tamil civilian casualties.
 The operation was not opposed by India and received Indian diplomatic and military support, despite condemnations from state of Tamil Nadu and Western nations for alleged human rights violations.
 Rajiv Gandhi's widow, Sonia Gandhi was the chairperson of India's ruling coalition at the time.